Longoria’s 300th homer propels Giants past Diamondbacks 6-2

 Former Giants ace Madison Bumgarner — the 2014 World Series MVP — remains back in Arizona rehabbing a mid-back strain, so he won’t see his old club this weekend in the D-backs’ first visit to Oracle Park during the shortened season.

 Bumgarner will throw another simulated game Sunday at Chase Field with the plan of him getting up to 70 pitches as he continues to build up.
-“Getting everything moving in a good direction is our priority,” manager Torey Lovullo said.
+“Getting everything moving in a good direction is our priority,” Lovullo said.

 Missing the Giants series might have been tough for the star lefty, who signed an $85 million, five-year contract with the Diamondbacks during the offseason.